Ling-Song-000/course-cryptanalysis/README.md

 ### Four Projects

-* Search for differential trails with MILP/SAT
+* Search for the best differential trails with MILP/SAT
+* Search for the integral distinguishers based on division property using MILP/SAT
+* Search for the cube attacks on stream ciphers with MILP/SAT
 * Search for cubes for Keccak
-* Find parameters for guess-and-determine attacks with MILP
+* Find parameters for the guess-and-determine attacks with MILP
 * Implement Wiener's attack on RSA
+* Implementing the dark-side and nested attacks on RFIC cards

 ### Suggested Topics for Seminars (choose one)